MikroElektronika/mikrosdk_click_v2/clicks/uwb3/README.md

 ## Example Description

-> This example demonstrates the use of an UWB 3 click board by showing the communication between the two click boards.
+> This example demonstrates the use of an UWB 3 Click board by showing the communication between the two Click boards.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board for the selected application mode.
+> Initializes the driver and configures the Click board for the selected application mode.

 ```c